MicrosoftDocs/Console-Docs/docs/creation-of-a-console.md

 # Creation of a Console

 The system creates a new console when it starts a *console process*, a character-mode process whose entry point is the **main** function.
-For example, the system creates a new console when it starts the command processor.
+For example, the system creates a new console when it starts the command processor `cmd.exe`.
 When the command processor starts a new console process, the user can specify whether the system creates a new console for the new process or whether it inherits the command processor's console.

 A process can create a console by using one of the following methods: